KiwiHC16/Abeille/resources/prog_jennic-0.7-Abeille/README.txt

 How to flash
 ============
+This is an EXAMPLE !!
+Do not forget to change TTY port with yours, as well as the firmware path.

-root@FelicityDbox: ./flashZigate.sh /dev/ttyS1 PI WiringPi ../fw_zigate/zigatev1-AB01-0000-opdm-dev.bin
+./flashZigate.sh /dev/ttyS1 PI WiringPi ../fw_zigate/zigatev1-AB01-0000-opdm-dev.bin

     Checking Zigate type PI access on port /dev/ttyS1
     - /dev/ttyS1 port found